Meningitis - staphylococcal

 Causes of Meningitis - staphylococcal

 Staphylococcal meningitis is caused by Staphylococcus bacteria.
-When it is caused by Staphylococcus aureus or Staphylococcus epidermidis bacteria, it usually develops as a surgery complication or an infection spread through the blood from another site.
+When it is caused by Staphylococcus aureus or Staphylococcus epidermidis bacteria, it usually develops as a complication of surgery or as an infection that spreads through the blood from another site (hematogenous spread).

 Risk factors include: